martin-obs/OVERLAP_PROBE_EPROFILE/README.md

 # OVERLAP PROBE EPROFILE

-Top level python package OVERLAP_PROBE_EPROFILE which provides code to correct the overlap functions for CHM15K ceilometers and others.
+Top level python package OVERLAP_PROBE_EPROFILE which provides code to correct the overlap functions for CHM15K ceilometers.

 This code is a translation and refactoring of Matlab code written by Maxime Hervo, Rolf Ruefenacht and Melania Van Hove.